-- 1. Turn off the AWK. - 2.
-Plug in the ABC-01 to the AWK's RS-232 console. - 3.
-Turn on AWK. - 4.
+- i.
+Turn off the AWK.

+- ii.
+Plug in the ABC-01 to the AWK's RS-232 console.

+- iii.
+Turn on AWK.

+iv.
 AWK will detect ABC-01 during bootup, and download the configuration from the ABC-01 to the AWK automatically.
-Once the configuration downloads and if configuration format is correct, the AWK will emit three short beeps, then continue the boot up. - 5.
+Once the configuration downloads and if configuration format is correct, the AWK will emit three short beeps, then continue the boot up.

+v.
 Once the AWK has booted up successfully, it will emit the normal two beeps, and the ready LED will turn to solid green.